entropyxyz/sdk/README.md

 #### NOTICE
 `endpoint ` defaults to 'ws://127.0.0.1:9944' if no value is provided.

-**`Remarks`**

-The main interface for interact with Entropy.
+The main interface to interact with Entropy.
-This class provides methods to register, check registration status, and sign transactions.
-Users can await the `ready` promise to ensure that the class has been initialized before performing operations.
+This class provides methods to register, check registration status, interact with programs, and sign transactions.
+Users should await the `ready` promise to ensure that the class has been initialized before performing operations.

 Below is an example that instantiates Entropy, deploys a program, registers using the deployed program, and signs a transaction.